Weihnachtsmärkte: Glühwein, Sausages, Music, and Food in Germany

 In smaller towns, markets are generally held only on weekends or sometimes just one or two weekends – often the first two in December.

 The exact hours similarly vary from Christmas market to Christmas market.
 Generally, markets are active from around 10 am to 8 pm.
 The best times to visit is late afternoon, early evening – darkness and lights simply do it for the atmosphere.

 Markets are generally the busiest on Friday and Saturday evenings.
-When traveling, a good time to arrive in a city such as Nürnberg that is famous for it Christkindlesmarkt is on Sunday.
-Flights, and especially hotel accommodation, may be cheaper for Sunday arrivals and Christmas markets are generally quieter on Mondays.
+When traveling, a good time to arrive in a city such as Nürnberg that is famous for its Christkindlesmarkt is on Sunday.
+Flights, and especially hotel accommodation, are cheaper for Sunday arrivals and Christmas markets are generally quieter on Mondays.